 Phase II studies are sometimes divided into Phase 2A and Phase 2B.

-- Phase 2A assesses how much drug should be given.
+- Phase 2A assesses how many drugs should be given.

 - Phase 2B examines how well the drug works at the prescribed dose/s.